Program-Understanding/oxide/docs/DRIFT_Tutorial.md

 # DRIFT Tutorial

-DRIFT is an Automated Firmware Analysis Tool that ...
+DRIFT is a tool for automated firmware triaging that identifies matched, modified, and unmatched components across firmware versions.

 ## Getting Started with OXIDE